guyslab/game-collector/README.md

 ## Background

-This is a system that collects games from various resources.
+This is a system that collects games from various sources.

+The games are uniquely identifiable by a combination of the sport, compatition, teams in a timeframe of two hours.

+The games should be exposed for querying.

 ## Requirements: